thejsdevsite/jsdev/content/blog/what-is-hoisting-and-how-it-works-in-javascript/index.md

 foo = "bar"; // initialization
 ```

 The following is an example of initialization returning a `ReferenceError`.
-In this case, a variable is only initialized, not declared; in order to declare something in JavaScript, it must be pre-appended with a [declaration keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements).
+In this case, a variable is only initialized, not declared; in order to declare something to be hoisted in JavaScript, it must either be explicitly declared as a [var or function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements), as implicit declaractions (initialization only) wont be hoisted.

 ```javascript
 console.log(foo); // prints 'ReferenceError: foo is not defined'